Please make sure that you have read this page first.

 Notice the cross-over design on the back – similar to the vest that Inge was found in.

 - Crime scene photos clearly show that Inge was wearing underwear under the pajama shorts she was found in.
+The postmortem reports mentions panties and bra that were retained as samples.
 Elsdon had absolutely no basis for his statement that murderers removed her underwear – he made it up;

 - CCTV images from Spar show that the jeans Inge wore were of the bell bottom style.
-The jeans on the chair in Inge bedroom had a similar bell bottom cut;
+The jeans on the chair in Inge bedroom had a similar bell bottom cut and colour;

 The image on the left if from CCTV footage of Inge in Spar – about an hour before he death.
 The photo on the right is of the jeans found in Inge’s bedroom.
 Elsdon says it is not the same jeans that Inge wore in Spar and that its “obvious that the jeans were placed there” by the murderers.
 Notice how the jeans still has a belt in it like it was recently worn – making it highly unlikely that it was pulled from a suitcase or a cupboard.
 Also noted how the “neat and perfectionistic” Inge left a hair drier on the floor next to the chair.